learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ## Setting up

-You will need access to a Kubernetes cluster with the ServiceAccountVolume projection feature enabled.
+You will need access to a Kubernetes cluster with the [ServiceAccountVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) projection feature enabled.

 You will learn more about this feature later on in the article.

 The ServiceAccountVolume projection requires the Kubernetes API server to be started with certain specific API flags.

-The support for different Kubernetes providers may vary.
+The support for different managed Kubernetes providers may vary.

-However, you can instead use the latest version of [minikube]().
+However, you can instead use the latest version of [minikube](https://github.com/kubernetes/minikube).

 From your terminal, run:

 ```terminal|command=1|title=bash
 minikube start \